Game of Thrones dire wolves were real. We now know why they went extinct

 Game of Thrones author George R.R.
-Martin didn't invent dire wolves, the pets famously given to Stark family children (even Jon Snow) in the book and TV series.
+Martin didn't invent dire wolves, the animals famously given to Stark family children (even Jon Snow) as pets in the book and TV series.
 They're a real, but now extinct, canine species that lived from 125,000 years ago until around 9,500 years ago.
-A new study reveals more on why they aren't around anymore: Dire wolves couldn't make little dire wolf litters with today's gray wolves, even if they wanted to.
+A new study reveals more on why the creatures aren't around anymore: Dire wolves couldn't make little dire wolf litters with today's gray wolves, even if they wanted to.

 "Despite anatomical similarities between gray wolves and dire wolves -- suggesting that they could perhaps be related in the same way as modern humans and Neanderthals -- our genetic results show these two species of wolf are much more like distant cousins, like humans and chimpanzees," said the University of Adelaide's Kieren Mitchell, co-author of the study published Wednesday in the journal Nature.